 Analyzing dividend stock data on your Google Sheets spreadsheet is very helpful because you can track your dividend stocks, find new attractive stocks and see how your dividend-paying stocks perform over time.
 This is valuable information when making investment decisions.

 Unfortunately, there is no native way to access stock dividend data using Google Finance, so you either have to scrape it from a website like Yahoo Finance using complex import HTML formulas or get it from Wisesheets in a simple function call.
-We will go over the second method in detail so you can get the dividend data you need to make better stock investments.
+We will go over the second method in detail so you can get the dividend data you need to make better stock investments faster.

 Dividend yield and dividend payment amount on Google Finance?

-Since there is no way to get dividend stock data on google sheets using the Google Finance function, the best way is to use a Google Sheets add-on called Wisesheets.
+Since there is no way to get dividend stock data on Google Sheets using the Google Finance function, the best way is to use a Google Sheets add-on called Wisesheets.

 The great thing about this add-on is that getting historical and real-time dividend data on Google Sheets is very easy.